RuHRabin/RuHRabin/README.md

 - 🌱 I’m currently learning ML and simulation
 - 💬 Ask me about science and tech
-- 📫 How to reach me: contact@rabin.pro.bd
+- 📫 How to reach me: E-mail me: contact@rabin.pro.bd